 TN Public Utility Commission

 Distributes free telephone assistive equipment to people with significant hearing, hearing and visual, speech, or mobility impairments.
 Equipment includes amplified teletype, and large-button and hands-free phones.
-Recipients must be permanent residents of TN with a physician-verified disability. | Website »
+Recipients must be permanent residents of TN with a physician-verified disability.

 Telephone service providers can offer information on equipment, services, and calling features for people with visual, hearing, physical, or speech impairments.
 Some offer free or discounted Directory Assistance for people unable to read or use the phone book.
 Companies often require a letter from a physician and may require additional proof of disability.
 Some companies extend services to non-disabled seniors.
 Call your phone service or long-distance providers for information.

-TN Dept. of Safety
+TN Department of Safety

 7320 Region Lane, Strawberry Plains, 37914

 Persons with a mental or physical disability who cannot drive can obtain a permanent photo ID.
 Those who qualify can receive free ID.
-For initial ID, you must go to the full-service TN Dept. of Safety office listed above and provide proof of name and identity, including Social Security ID and certified birth certificate (or other certified document with birthdate), marriage certificate (for name change), two proofs of residency (dated within last four months), and certified statement from doctor stating that applicant is unable to operate a vehicle.
-For replacement ID, you can go to any driver’s license office; small fee. | Website »
+For initial ID, you must go to the ful-service TN Dept. of Safety office listed above and provide proof of name and identity, including Social Security ID and certified birth certificate (or other certified document with birthdate), marriage certificate (for name change), two proofs of residency (dated within last four months), and certified statement from doctor stating that applicant is unable to operate a vehicle.
+For replacement ID, you can go to any driver’s license office; small fee.

 Audio, Braille, and large print books and magazines loaned for free to eligible persons.
-Players available for use with audio materials. | Website »
+Players available for use with audio materials.

 Provides free, statewide assisted telephone service to those who have speech and hearing impairments.
 Relays telephone calls between voice and TTY customers.
-Speech-to-speech service allows speech-disabled persons to use their own voice synthesizers rather than a TDD/TTY. | Website »
+Speech-to-speech service allows speech-disabled persons to use their own voice synthesizers rather than a TDD/TTY.

-Social Security Administration
+Social Security Administration 9031 Cross Park Drive, 37923

-Social Security’s Ticket to Work program supports career development for people ages 18 through 64 who receive Social Security disability benefits (SSDI/SSI).
+Social Security’s Ticket to Work program supports career development for people ages 18 through 64 who receive Social Security disability benefits (SSDI/ SSI).
 Through this free and voluntary program, eligible participants receive support services they need to find and maintain employment so that they may move toward financial independence through work.

 301 Church Street, 37915

 Knoxville Area Transit’s paratransit service available for passengers with disabilities.
 Mon.-Sun.
-See page 151 for full description. | Website »

 2247 Western Avenue, 37921 (street)